North Carolina's First and Only Foster Community

 The foster community of Southmountain makes the support for the families caring for these children readily available.
 Within the community everyone’s next-door neighbor is a “professional parent” with extensive training and a complete understanding of children in care.
 Furthermore, supervisors, case managers, clinicians, and other pertinent staff live within minutes of the community and are on-call 24/7.

 The parents also receive support from one another with transportation issues, medical/dental/clinical appointments, after-school programs, weekend activities, etc. In fact, the parents have a built-in support group (which in addition to informal support meets weekly for training and coaching) much like that recognized by the Administration for Children and Families (ACF) as necessary to healthy foster parenting.
-The agency is also in a colloborative partnership with Children and Residential Experiences (CARE).
-The CARE model is endorsed by Cornell University and seeks to align current practices with best-practices that are well researched.

 Your support of our children is greatly needed and very much appreciated!
-Southmountain Children and Family Services is a 501©3 organization whose $4.0 million dollar budget is met in part by private donations.
+Southmountain Children and Family Services is a 501©3 organization whose $5 million dollar budget is met in part by private donations.
 Your tax-deductible gift helps to ensure that we can successfully meet the needs of the children and families in our care.
-DONATE TODAY!
+PLEASE DONATE TODAY!

 ARE THE LIVE-IN PARENTS EMPLOYEES OR FOSTER PARENTS?